 Re-Leve the first high fat low starch feed produced made specifically to decrease symptoms of tying up was developed by U of M researchers.
-The Association of University Technology Managers 2007 Better World Project credited this as one of the top 100academic innovations with real world
+The Association of University Technology Managers 2007 Better World Project credited this as one of the top 100 academic innovations with real world applications

 The genetic defect Overo Lethal White Syndrome in white foals born to Overo paint horses is fatal within 48 hours.
 Discovery of the genetic defect led to the development of a diagnostic test for breeding animals to prevent matings likely to produce an affected foal.